Marvel movie order: a definitive viewing chronology for the MCU (including Disney+ shows)

 Picking up in 2023, five years after events in Avengers: Infinity War, this follow-up is a time-hopping adventure through past MCU events.
 This marks the end of the Infinity Saga.

 After stealing the Tesseract during events in Avengers: Endgame, an alternate version of Loki is brought to the Time Variance Authority which monitors the timeline of the universe.
-This six-part series sets up the Multiverse Saga.
+The six-part season one sets up the Multiverse Saga, while the second introduces Kang The Conqueror.

 Taking place roughly three weeks after Avengers: Endgame, Wanda Maximoff and Vision (Paul Bettany) are living an isolated existence in the town of Westview, New Jersey in this nine-part series.